ggrossetie/asciidoctor-web-pdf/README.md

 ## Getting started

-Asciidoctor PDF provides a standard document layout.
+Asciidoctor Web PDF provides a standard document layout.
 To convert an AsciiDoc document using this layout, open a terminal and type:

     $ asciidoctor-pdf document.adoc